Join the RHS today and support our charitable work

 Join the RHS today and support our charity

 Chestnut blight was confirmed on European sweet chestnut (Castanea sativa) for the first time in the UK in 2011.
-Recent findings (2016) in Devon, Dorset and Kent highlight the continued threat posed by the pathogen.
+New findings occurred in 2016 and outbreaks are ongoing in several locations in the south of England.
 In the UK, the fungus is a notifiable pathogen and suspected cases of the disease must be reported to the relevant plant health authority.

 Blight symptoms on sweet chestnut